phemanuel/zuri-task-api/README.md

 #### Installing
-1. Clone the repository to your local machine: git clone <repository-url>
+1. Clone the repository to your local machine:

+git clone <repository-url>
-2. Navigate to the project directory: cd <project-directory>
+2. Navigate to the project directory:

+cd <project-directory>
-3. Install the project dependencies using Composer: composer install
+3. Install the project dependencies using Composer:

+composer install
-4. Configure your environment variables by copying the .env.example file to .env and setting up your database connection: cp .env.example .env
+4. Configure your environment variables in the .env file and setting up your database connection:

-5. Generate an application key: php artisan key:generate
+5. Generate an application key:

+php artisan key:generate
-6. Run database migrations to create the necessary tables: php artisan migrate
+6. Run database migrations to create the necessary tables:

+php artisan migrate
-7. Start the development server: php artisan serve
+7. Start the development server:

+php artisan serve

 Your API should now be running at http://localhost:8000.

 #### API Endpoints